mako-ai/mono/docs/src/content/docs/prd.md

 Mako solves all of these challenges by stacking the following components:

-- An ETL pipeline that allows you to connect to a variety of existing data bases and third party apis and sync the data to a data warehouse.
+- An ETL pipeline that allows to connect to a variety of existing data bases and third party apis and sync the data to a data warehouse.
 - A database client that allows to connect to every type of database and run queries on the data.
 - An AI assistant with access to the data warehouse with tools like inspect_schema and execute_query that can help the user write queries and analyse the data.
 - A multi-tenant SaaS product that allows to customize the prompt and share your queries with the rest of the company.